ecogub/RSFME/README.md

 # An Assessment of Annual Load Estimation Methods in Small Watersheds for Cross Site Comparisons

 ## Structure
-All scripts are found in the /paper subfolder.
-The run order of this repo is as follows:
+All scripts used in the paper are found in the /paper subfolder.
+Background scripts describing the flux estimation methods are present in the /src folder.
+The run order of the /paper subfolder is as follows:

 ### ts_simulation
 Performs ARIMA fitting and time series simulation experiments.